SwissDataScienceCenter/renku/docs/docs/10-users/50-code/guides/10-add-code-repository-to-project.md

-# How to add a code repository to your project
+# Add a code repository to your project

 :::note